 conference held in Ixtapa.
 We close these two months due to the heaviest rains of Aug and Sep and we use Oct as maintenance window to get us ready for the next season.
 Holiday Season are generally the two to three weeks around Christmas and New Years, Easter week and the week prior to Easter.
 Thanksgiving was a holiday for us, but we have dropped holiday rates for Thanksgiving.
 Presidents Week in the US is a very popular week with us and usually books way in advance but is not yet booked at Holiday Season rates.
 Many local Mexican holidays also book up fast and are not yet charged Holiday Season rates.
 If you book a

 , our system will automatically tell you which rates apply.

-High Season rates apply until Easter weeks which are April 12-26.
+High Season rates apply January 4, 2015 until Easter.

 Check in is usually 2 PM and check out is usually 12 noon.
 The use of Common Areas allows for flexibility in check-in and check-out times so take it easy and relax from the moment you arrive till the very last minute you have to leave.
 These times are flexible depending on flights.
 We will do our best to make your check-in and check-out as smooth as possible.